genomescale/species-tree-clocks/README.md

 nuclear genes in diploids are given a ploidy of 2.0.
-Because mitochondrial and Y chromosome genes are haploid even in otherwise diploid organisms, and also inherited only through the mother or the father respectively, their effective population size $N_e$ is only one quarter that of nuclear genes.
+Because mitochondrial and Y chromosome genes are haploid even in otherwise diploid organisms, and also inherited only through the mother or the father respectively, their effective population size N<sup>e</sup> is only one quarter that of nuclear genes.
 Therefore if nuclear gene ploidy is set to 2.0, mitochondrial or Y chromosome gene ploidy should be set to 0.5.
 In this analysis all genes are from nuclear loci and their ploidy should be left at the default value of 2.0.